 Make It More Challenging

-You may want to try race walking, which uses more muscles and, therefore, burns more calories.
-Brisk walking at four miles an hour burns 334 calories, and strolling at three miles per hour burns 221 calories, according to the American College of Sports Medicine.
+You may want to try race walking, which burns more calories.
+Brisk walking at 4 miles an hour burns 334 calories, and strolling at 3 miles per hour burns 221 calories, according to the American College of Sports Medicine.